Keep reading to discover the best breakfast & brunch in South London.

 6 Hercules Rd, South Bank, London SE1 7DU, www.florentinerestaurant.co.uk

 Victoria and Westminster are two of London’s busiest areas but there’s a sweet spot in the middle of them where things get a lot less crazy – that’s where Iris and June are.
 They serve a smaller breakfast menu on weekdays with a larger more interesting menu on the weekends.
 I mean, there at not many places that do smashed avocado in a poppadom is there?
 Inside is not full of bold colours or fancy flowers – more minimalist, Scandinavian vibes.
-A good place for a coffee if you’ve just had a long train or bus journey that arrived in Victoria station.

 Why go?
 For a hidden gem.

 1 Howick Pl, Westminster, London SW1P 1WG, www.irisandjune.com

 Flotsam & Jetsam are a neighbourhood gem in the leafy suburb of Wandsworth.
 Most weekends you’ll find families and friends catching up over their menu of great brunch dishes like espresso eggs benedict or fluffy American style pancakes.
 Definitely worth the trip into a more residential area of London.

 Why go?
 To visit a more suburban part of London.